-The Golden Sombrero
+The Golden Sombrero Award

-History of the Hat
+History of the Hat Trick

-No One is Immune
+No One Is Immune From the Golden Sombrero

 Ryan Howard and Reggie Jackson, both some of the best long ball hitters in the history of the game, are number one and number two respectively on the list of most games with four strikes.
 Two hall-of-famers are in the top five Golden Sombrero recipients.

 It's Not Always a Terrible Outing

-- Derek Norris of the San Diego Padres also struck out four times in a game, but his last at bat was a walk off grand slam; becoming the first Golden Sombrero winner to do so.
-Nothing like a grand slam will make fans forget a gaggle of strikeouts.
+- Derek Norris of the San Diego Padres also struck out four times in a game, but his last at-bat was a walk-off grand slam, and he became the first Golden Sombrero winner to do so.
+There's nothing like a grand slam to make fans forget a gaggle of strikeouts.

-It Could be Worse....Much Worse
+It Could Be Worse—Much Worse

 But could a player have such bad luck as to strikeout six times in a game?
 Yep, those rare gems of performance get handed the Titanium Sombrero.
 Trust me when I tell you that you won't find any of those awards in a player's display case.